 Sports science also centres on how the healthy human body works during exercise and fitness, and how physical activities promotes health, physically, socially and mentally.
 This degree also incorporates other academic areas, such as psychology, physiology, anatomy, chemistry and engineering.

 Most universities will not ask for specific subject grades, although a sports or science related subject will make a candidate’s application look better.
 The grades needed for admission will vary, from BBB to AAB.

-Students are advised to check with their chosen universities and degree programmes to ensure they understand what they need to gain admission onto the course, in terms of UCAS tariff points.
+Students are advised to check with their chosen universities and degree programmes to ensure they understand what they need to gain admission to the course, in terms of UCAS tariff points.

 What are my study options?

-The degree courses available will vary, offering students the chance to study an array of subjects, especially joined with a similar area, such as, psychology with sports science, physiotherapy and sport science, sports science with management, sports science and a modern foreign language.
+The degree courses available will vary, offering students the chance to study an array of subjects, especially joined with a similar area, such as psychology with sports science, physiotherapy and sports science, sports science with management, sports science and a modern foreign language.
 Most degrees in these areas are available as a Bachelors of Science (BSc).

 What should I expect from studying Sports Science?

 The degree will be made up of practical and theoretical sessions and allows students room to excel in both areas as well as preparing individuals for a job in a sports science related field.

 Students will study biomechanics, nutrition, applied psychology and applied physiology of exercise.